Lemoncode/webpack-1.x-by-sample/README.md

 # Webpack 1.x by sample

-Learn webpack by sample, each of the samples contains a readme.md file that indicated the purpose of the sample plus an step by step guide
+Learn webpack by sample, each of the samples contains a readme.md file that indicates the purpose of the sample plus an step by step guide to reproduce it.

 The Lemoncode Frontend Master Students are working on a review process, if you want to cooperate in this process or add more useful samples don't hesitate to contact us, fork the project and asking for PR once ready.